Wilfried Zahibo: Dundalk

 Zahibo signed for League of Ireland Premier Division club Dundalk on 17 April 2021.
 He made his debut 3 days later in a 1–1 draw away to Derry City, replacing Sam Stanton from the bench in the 65th minute at the Ryan McBride Brandywell Stadium.
 His first start for the club came on 24 April in a 2–1 win over Drogheda United in the Louth Derby at Oriel Park.
 He made a total of 18 appearances during his time with the club, including 5 in their UEFA Europa Conference League campaign.

 International career

-Born in France and raised in Guadeloupe, Zahibo was eligible to represent Ivory Coast through his mother and the Central African Republic through his father.
-In October 2019, Zahibo was called up by the Central African Republic for a friendly match against Niger, but he did not appear in the game.
-He was called up again in November for qualifiers for the 2021 Africa Cup of Nations.
+Zahibo was eligible to represent France, Ivory Coast and the Central African Republic through his birthplace, his father's and his mother's, respectively.
+In October 2019, he was called up by the latter for a friendly match against Niger, but he did not appear in the game.
+Zahibo was called up again in November for qualifiers for the 2021 Africa Cup of Nations.
 He made his international debut on 13 November, coming on as a substitute in a 2–0 win over Burundi.
 Zahibo got his first start for Les Fauves on 19 November in a 2–0 loss to Mauritania.

 Personal life

-Zahibo was born in Marseille, France to an Ivorian father and a Central African mother.
-When he was young, his family moved to Guadeloupe for his dad's work.
-Zahibo began playing football when he was 8 years old.
-When he was 14, Zahibo moved back to France and lived with his uncle in Sète in hopes of pursuing football professionally.
-He played in the youth teams of FC Sète 34 before joining the youth ranks of AC Ajaccio.

-He is fluent in French, Spanish and English.
-Zahibo has a son.
+Zahibo is fluent in French, Spanish and English.
+He has a son.